 I discovered there was much to learn from attempting, even if only just once, … more ambitious and time-consuming forms of cookery, knowledge that might not at first seem terribly useful but in fact changes everything about one’s relationship to food and what is possible in the kitchen. … By itself, this added increment of eating and drinking pleasure would have been enough to justify all the so-called work.

 Of course, we never have time to cook.
 We reason that cooking, let alone baking bread or fermenting something, is probably not the best use of our time.
-We are so easily convinced that we’re better of staying at the office late and picking something up on the way home.
-This, after all, lets us do what we do best and lets other people what they do best.
+We are so easily convinced that we're better off staying at the office late and picking something up on the way home.
+This, after all, lets us do what we do best and lets other people do what they do best.

 Here in a nutshell is the classic argument for the division of labor, which, as Adam Smith and countless others have pointed out, has given us many of the blessings of civilization.
 It is what allows me to make a living sitting at this screen writing, while others grow my food, sew my clothes, and supply the energy that lights and heats my house.
 I can probably earn more in an hour of writing or even teaching than I could save in a whole week of cooking.
 Specialization is undeniably a powerful social and economic force.
 And yet it is also debilitating.
 It breeds helplessness, dependence, and ignorance and, eventually, it undermines any sense of responsibility.